 MUSIC 241 Instrumental Music (2 - 1) 2 Cr.
-Hrs. each
+Hrs.

-- MUSIC 242 Wind, string, jazz, MIDI ensembles.
+Wind, string, jazz, MIDI ensembles.
 Students may perform with a college instrumental ensemble of their choice.
 Regular rehearsals and concerts are scheduled.
 All musically talented students are invited to participate regardless of their major field.
 May be used as elective credit in humanities.
-Prerequisite: Audition. - MUSIC 247 Piano Teaching Techniques and Materials 1 (3 - 0) 3 Cr.
+Prerequisite: None.

+MUSIC 242 Instrumental Music (2 - 1) 2 Cr.
 Hrs.

+Wind, string, jazz, MIDI ensembles.
+Students may perform with a college instrumental ensemble of their choice.
+Regular rehearsals and concerts are scheduled.
+All musically talented students are invited to participate regardless of their major field.
+May be used as elective credit in humanities.
+Prerequisite: None.

+MUSIC 247 Piano Teaching Techniques and Materials 1

+(3 - 0) 3 Cr.
+Hrs.

 Designed for teachers enrolled in the Piano Teaching Program.

-Prerequisite: Consent of instructor. - MUSIC 250 Music Theory (3-0) 3 Cr.
+Prerequisite: Consent of Director of Piano Department.

+MUSIC 250 Music Theory (3 - 0) 3 Cr.
 Hrs.

 Chromatic mediants modulation to foreign keys.
 Ninth, 11th, and 13th chords.
 Analysis; original compositions in basic homophonic forms and traditional harmony.

-Prerequisite: MUSIC 154. - MUSIC 252 Music Theory (4 0) 4 Cr.
-Hrs. - Eighteenth century counterpoint study, analysis and composition of two-voice invention and threevoice fugue; 20th century forms and harmonic tendencies - study, analysis and composition of quartal harmony piece, and work using the 12-tone system. - Prerequisite: MUSIC 250. - MUSIC 257 Piano Teaching Techniques and Materials 2 (3 - 0) 3 Cr.
+- Prerequisite: MUSIC 154. - MUSIC 252 Music Theory (4 0) 4 Cr.
 Hrs.
+Eighteenth century counterpoint - study, analysis and composition of two-voice invention and threevoice fugue; 20th century forms and harmonic tendencies - study, analysis and composition of quartal harmony piece, and work using the 12-tone - system.
+Prerequisite: MUSIC 250. - MUSIC 257 Piano Teaching Techniques and Materials 2 (3 - 0) 3 Cr.
+Hrs.

 Designed for teachers enrolled in the Piano Teaching Program.

+Prerequisite: Consent of Director of Piano Department.

+- MUSIC 273 Advanced Studio Techniques 1 (3 0) 3 Cr.
+Hrs. - A comprehensive examination of the principles and applications of digital audio in today's recording and interactive media industries.
+Computer based recording and editing is emphasized along with musical instrument digital interface (MIDI) technology.

+Prerequisite: MUSIC 130 and MUSIC 174.

+MUSIC 274 Advanced Studio Techniques 2 (3 - 0) 3 Cr.
+Hrs.

+A continuation of recording in the digital domain.
+Areas of focus will include data storage, analog to digital conversion, editing, time code, and synchronization.

-Prerequisite: Consent of instructor. - MUSIC 298 Special Music Projects (2 0) 2 Cr.
+- MUSIC 298 Special Music Projects (2 0) 2 Cr.
 Hrs. - MUSIC 299 An opportunity for the talented student to explore individually, in depth, under the direction of a faculty member, a performance, composition, or research related project.
-This course provides an opportunity to present traditional musical events such as a recital or a concert, or to learn a new technology. - Prerequisite: Dean's list status (G.P.A.
+This course provides an opportunity to present traditional musical events such as a recital or a concert or to learn a new technology. - Prerequisite: Dean's list status (G.P.A.
 3.5).
 Successful completion of MUSIC 154 and two semesters of applied voice or instrumental music.
 Student eligibility will be determined during interviews with the instructor.